Clothing Design and Development

 Competitive Research For Your Clothing Design

 Now, take those designers who keep inspiring you and ask yourself two questions: how well are they doing and what can you do better than them?
 What are the competitors’ price points, trends and value propositions?
-Review your competitors’ success as a brand alongside your potential sales and market potential.
+Review your competitors’ success as a brand determine your sales and market potential.

-Now it’s time to come up with a collection plan.
+Now it’s time to come up with a collection.
 You want to approach your development team with a cohesively designed collection of possible outfits.
-While you don’t necessarily need good sketches of all the garments – a full-service development team can help you with this – you will need a detailed concept.
+While you don’t necessarily need good sketches of all the garments – a full-service development team can help you with this – you will need detailed concepts.

 Decide, what are your priorities for your line?
 Price, quality, or speed.
 Rank them in order of importance and recognize that any two will require you to sacrifice the third.
 If you must have that swimsuit collection in a month, go big or go home, you’ll likely sacrifice price and to some extent quality.
 On the flip side, if you approach a development house in December for your summer line, you won’t have to sacrifice quality and you’ll be able to manage costs too.
 Ask yourself, what’s most important to you and what are your priorities given your timeframe?

 Word of advice: “Always care for high quality and don’t compromise the sewing process.” -Meir Yamin, Founder of Donnatella Dresses